pillar-banner-arrow

 Shadow-break-right

 If a potential buyer and investor are interested in learning more, they’ll typically follow up with questions and information requests.
 Having an advisor to help gauge how to respond to follow-ups and determine what information should be shared at this stage is crucial.
-If interest remains, additional milestones in the M&A process will follow, including IOIs (indication of interest), LOIs (letter of intent), due diligence, and ultimately going through with the deal.
+If interest remains, additional milestones in the M&A process will follow, including IOIs (indications of interest), LOIs (letters of intent), due diligence, and ultimately going through with the deal.

 Shadow-break-right